arsbr/Veritensor/README.md

 [![Security](https://github.com/arsbr/Veritensor/actions/workflows/security.yaml/badge.svg)](https://github.com/arsbr/Veritensor/actions/workflows/security.yaml)
 [![Security: Veritensor](https://img.shields.io/badge/Security-Veritensor-0096FF?style=flat&logo=security&logoColor=white)](https://github.com/arsbr/veritensor)

-**Veritensor** is an end-to-end antivirus for the entire AI Life Cycle.
-It secures the entire AI Supply Chain by scanning artifacts that traditional tools miss: Models, Datasets, RAG Documents, and Notebooks.
+**Veritensor** is the Anti-Virus for AI Artifacts and the ultimate Firewall for RAG pipelines.
+It secures the entire AI Supply Chain by scanning the artifacts that traditional SAST tools miss: Models, Datasets, RAG Documents, and Notebooks.

+Veritensor shift security left.
+Instead of waiting for a prompt injection to hit your LLM, Veritensor intercepts and sanitizes malicious documents, poisoned datasets, and compromised dependencies *before* they enter your Vector DB or execution environment.

 Unlike standard SAST tools (which focus on code), Veritensor understands the binary and serialized formats used in Machine Learning:
 1.  **Models:** Deep AST analysis of **Pickle, PyTorch, Keras, Safetensors** to block RCE and backdoors.